Set up your MacBook Pro

 To learn more, see Use Touch ID on Mac in the macOS User Guide.

 Set up Apple Pay: You can set up Apple Pay for one user account on your MacBook Pro during setup.
 Other users can still pay with Apple Pay, but they must complete the purchase using their iPhone or Apple Watch that’s been set up for Apple Pay (see Use Apple Pay on your Mac).
 Follow the onscreen prompts to add and verify your card.
 If you already use a card for media purchases, you might be prompted to verify this card first.

-To set up Apple Pay or add additional cards later, open System Preferences, then click Wallet & Apple Pay.
+To set up Apple Pay or add additional cards later, open System Settings, then click Wallet & Apple Pay.
 Follow the onscreen prompts to set up Apple Pay.

 Note: The card issuer determines whether your card is eligible to use with Apple Pay, and may ask you to provide additional information to complete the verification process.
 Many credit and debit cards can be used with Apple Pay.
 For information about Apple Pay availability and current credit card issuers, see the Apple Support article Apple Pay participating banks.

 Choose your look: Select Light, Dark, or Auto for your desktop appearance.
 If you want to change the choice you make during setup, open System Settings, click Appearance, then select an option.
 You can also set other appearance settings, such as highlight color or sidebar icon size.